vishnuarjun512/Weekday/README.md

   [8, "Not Selected"],
   [9, "Selected"],
 ]);
+```
 Interns can view and change the status of candidates, ensuring they have the most current information.

-```
+## Features

-Communication Tools
+### Communication Tools
 Interns can contact candidates via:

-Email
-Phone Call
-WhatsApp
+- **Email**
+- **Phone Call**
+- **WhatsApp**

 These functionalities are integrated into the application, allowing easy outreach to candidates to ensure scheduling is completed efficiently.

-Export Functionality
+### Export Functionality
 The application includes an export feature that divides interview data into two sections for Ram and Shyam.
 This ensures clarity in task delegation and progress tracking.

-Workflow
+### Workflow
-Receive Scheduling Requests: Process requests from partner companies and verify candidate availability.
+1. **Receive Scheduling Requests**: Process requests from partner companies and verify candidate availability.
-Contact Candidates: Use the integrated communication tools to remind and encourage candidates to schedule interviews via Calendly.
+2. **Contact Candidates**: Use the integrated communication tools to remind and encourage candidates to schedule interviews via Calendly.
-Update Status: Change candidate statuses based on their responses using the predefined logic system.
+3. **Update Status**: Change candidate statuses based on their responses using the predefined logic system.
-Track Progress: Ensure that 80% of interviews are scheduled within 24 hours.
+4. **Track Progress**: Ensure that 80% of interviews are scheduled within 24 hours.
-Export Data: Generate an export of candidate interview data segmented for each intern.
+5. **Export Data**: Generate an export of candidate interview data segmented for each intern.

-Assumptions
+## Assumptions
-Candidates are likely to have varying responsiveness; some may not check their emails or messages promptly.
+- Candidates are likely to have varying responsiveness; some may not check their emails or messages promptly.
-The interns, being college students, might require straightforward processes and guidance to navigate the scheduling tasks efficiently.
+- The interns, being college students, might require straightforward processes and guidance to navigate the scheduling tasks efficiently.
-Real-world scenarios such as candidates forgetting to schedule after agreeing need to be considered in the workflow.
+- Real-world scenarios such as candidates forgetting to schedule after agreeing need to be considered in the workflow.

-Conclusion
+##Conclusion
 The scheduling system is designed to streamline the interview scheduling process, making it user-friendly for interns while maintaining efficiency and meeting the expected output goals.